 - Unlike natural wood floors, laminate flooring could be washed with water.
 However, it is recommended to still reduce the amount of excess water as much as possible.
 Try not to use a soaking wet mop and go for a damp mop.
 That way you are going to keep your floor in good condition for longer.

 - Use clean warm water.
-However, if you still find difficulties to remove stubborn stains and spills, use only products that are exclusively designed for laminate floors.
+However, if you still find it difficult to remove stubborn stains and spills, use only products that are exclusively designed for laminate floors.

 As you can see, cleaning laminate floors is not that hard at all and doing it right guarantees better results.
 It is all about attention to details and caution, however, hardwood floors require a bit more than that.